dpuelz/MachineLearning_MSBA-WP/README.md

 - Dummy variables and model selection [slides](slides/week6_UT.pdf)
 	- Give an example of how dummy variables are used in regression models?
+	- How many dummy variables need to be created to represent a 5-level categorical variable?
+	- How do the geometries of the Ridge and LASSO penalties affect the shrinkage of regression coefficients?
+	- Can LASSO coefficients be exactly zero?
+Provide evidence why or why not?
 - Textbook readings: *QSS* Ch.
 2.1 - 2.2 and *ISL* Ch.
 6.1 - 6.2
 	- Define a binary or dummy variable. (*QSS*)
 	- How are dummy variables related to logical statements? (*QSS*)